sashi07666/Insurance-Analytics/README.md

 9. Benefits – The amount payable by the insurance company to a applicants for any costs regarding the plan.

 # Data Set Name:
-Insurance
+Insurance.

 # Data Set Type:
-CSV Data
+CSV Data.

 # Data Set Size:
-615 rows
+615 rows.

 # KPI's
 1. Credit History by Income.